Mitchellpkt/CIPFS/README.md

 ### Upload Procedure

 Suppose Arlene wishes to share plaintext document `P` with Boris using IPFS.
 The CIPFS client performs this procedure:
-1. Generate random number `R` from a pseudorandom number generator.
+1. Generate random number `R` from a pseudorandom number generator (if using `--random-key flag`)
 2. Symmetric encrypt `P` with `R` to generate ciphertext `X`.
 3. Upload `X` to IPFS (which will index it by `H(X)`).
 4. Display `CIPFS_ticket`, which is `C || H(X) || R`.

+Note: Default behavior is deterministic key generation (i.e. symmetric encrypt with first 32 chars of SHA-256 sum).
+This means that identical files ==> identical ciphertexts ==>> no IPFS bloat.
+If your threat model is sensitive to IPFS storage hypothesis testing, then add `--random-key` flag to generate a unique one-time key.

 ### Download Procedure